Francis II of the Two Sicilies: Garibaldi's invasion

 Meanwhile, the revolutionary parties were conspiring for the overthrow of the Bourbons in Calabria and Sicily, and Giuseppe Garibaldi was preparing for a raid in the south of Italy.
-A conspiracy in Sicily was discovered and the plotters punished with brutal severity, but Rosalino Pilo and Francesco Crispi, who had organized the movement, escaped execution.
+A conspiracy in Sicily was discovered and the plotters punished with brutal severity, but Rosalino Pilo and Francesco Crispi, who had organised the movement, escaped execution.
 When Garibaldi landed at Marsala (May 1860) with his Expedition of the Thousand, he conquered the island with astonishing ease.

-These events at last coaxed Francis II into granting a constitution, but its promulgation was followed by disorders in Naples and the resignation of several ministers; Liborio Romano became head of the government.
+Those events at last coaxed Francis II into granting a constitution, but its promulgation was followed by disorders in Naples and the resignation of several ministers; Liborio Romano became head of the government.
 The disintegration of the army and navy proceeded apace, and Cavour sent a Piedmontese squadron carrying troops on board to watch over these events.
-Garibaldi, who had crossed the strait of Messina, was advancing northwards and was everywhere received by the people as a liberator.
-After long hesitations and even an appeal to Garibaldi himself, and on the advice of Romano, Francis II left Naples on 6 September with his wife Maria Sophia, the court and the diplomatic corps (except the French and British ministers), and went by sea to Gaeta, where a large part of the army was concentrated.
+Garibaldi had crossed the strait of Messina and was advancing northward.
+After long hesitations and even an appeal to Garibaldi himself and on the advice of Romano, Francis II left Naples on 6 September with his wife, Maria Sophie; the court; and the diplomatic corps (except the French and British ministers) and went by sea to Gaeta, where a large part of the army was concentrated.

-The next day Garibaldi entered Naples, was enthusiastically welcomed, and formed a provisional government.
+The next day, Garibaldi entered Naples, was enthusiastically welcomed, and formed a provisional government.

 Piedmontese invasion

-King Victor Emmanuel II had decided on the invasion of the Papal States, and after occupying Umbria and the Marche entered the Neapolitan kingdom.
-Garibaldi’s troops defeated the Neapolitan royalists at the Battle of Volturno (which took place on 1 October 1860), while the Piedmontese captured Capua.
+King Victor Emmanuel II had decided on the invasion of the Papal States and after occupying Umbria and the Marche, he entered the Neapolitan kingdom.
+Garibaldi's troops defeated the Neapolitan royalists at the Battle of Volturno, which took place on 1 October 1860, and the Piedmontese captured Capua.

-By late 1860, only Gaeta, Messina, and Civitella del Tronto still held out.
+By late 1860, only Gaeta, Messina and Civitella del Tronto still held out.
 The Siege of Gaeta by the Piedmontese began on 6 November 1860.
 Both Francis II and his wife behaved with great coolness and courage.
-Even when the French fleet, whose presence had hitherto prevented an attack by sea, was withdrawn, they still resisted.
+Even after the French fleet, whose presence had prevented an attack by sea, was withdrawn, they still resisted.
 It was not until 13 February 1861 that the fortress capitulated.